owl73/westmarch-landol/class/adept/brawler.md

 ---

 # Brawler
-A trained fighter, perhaps by necessity or pure enjoyment.
+A trained fighter, perhaps by necessity or just pure enjoyment.
 You’ve got the scars and cauliflower ears to prove it.

 ![Alt](images/bralwer_fists_up_indoors.png)